-Carlo simulations.
+the well known Monte Carlo method that could be done in a reasonable amount of time.
+The power consumptions for 100 Monte Carlo simulations is shown in Fig. 12.
 We noticed more or less random changes in the power consumptions as we varied the process parameters.